The

 tool_results

 is a list of tools where each index already has a defined tool type.
-In cases where the tools are not yet supported by the engine, the index takes the value
+In cases where the engine does not yet support the tools, the index takes the value

 null